SalaitSudhakar/RecipeSite-Project/README.md

 ## Project Overview

 The Recipes App is a complete CRUD (Create, Read, Update, Delete) application for managing recipes.
 Built with Node.js, Express.js, and Mongoose, this application adheres to the MVC (Model-View-Controller) architecture, providing a clean separation of concerns.
-The app includes detailed API documentation created with Postman, ensuring that developers can easily understand and interact with the available endpoints.
+The app includes detailed API documentation created with Postman, ensuring that developers can easily understand the available endpoints.

 ## Functionalities